The 10 Weirdest Things About Icelandic People and Culture

 Everyone in Iceland is called by their first name, including teachers, doctors, celebrities such as Bjork (Gudmundsdottir), or even our presidents and prime ministers.
 While calling everyone by their first name lacks formality, it does help foster a dialogue with a less stuffy hierarchy.

-Iceland banned beer for decades, strange considering how popular it is now!Photo from Locally Hosted Reykjavik Beer & Food Tour at the Old Harbor
+Iceland banned beer for decades, strange considering how popular it is now!Photo from Small-Group 3-Hour Guided Walking Tour in the Heart of Reykjavik

 For a country whose inhabitants seem to love their alcohol, it's a surprise even to younger residents that beer was banned in the whole country for nearly 75 years until March 1, 1989.